• Skip to primary navigation

 Good question!
 Traditionally, a charcuterie board contains cured meats, sausage, pâtés, and other butcher shop finds.
 In fact, the word charcuterie comes from the French for "cooked meat."
 Over the years, the word has come to be synonymous for the contents of a meat and cheese platter.

 And in more recent years, the meaning has expanded in general use even more to encompass various types of snacking and grazing boards.
 So strictly speaking, charcuterie is just meat.
-But in a broader sense it's meat and cheese, and in the broadest sense it's whatever you want to snack on!
+But in a broader sense they're meat and cheese boards, and in the broadest sense it's whatever you want to snack on!
 Which, in the case of this Christmas charcuterie board, is mostly cookies!

 Closeup of dessert charcuterie board